 Edge for Linux Brings Sync and Vertical Tabs.
 Here’s how to Enable it.

-In a recent announcement, the Edge dev team enabled the Sync, Sign-in, and Vertical tabs in the Linux build of Edge browser.
+The Edge dev team enabled the Sync, Sign-in, and Vertical tabs in the Linux build of the Edge browser.

-Microsoft’s Chromium-based web browser Edge developer preview is available for Linux for quite some time now.
-The Linux build is a little different than that of the Windows dev build.
+Microsoft’s Chromium-based web browser Edge-stable has been available for Linux for quite some time now.
+The Linux build is slightly different from the Windows dev build.
 As the underlying OS is different, the team slowly bringing the additional features to Linux users.

-From the moment Edge for Linux is announced, one of the most requested features for Linux is the Sign-In and Sync.
-This feature enables you to login using your Microsoft account in Edge for Linux.
+From the moment Edge for Linux was announced, one of the most requested features for Linux was the Sign-In and Sync.
+This feature enables you to log in using your Microsoft account in Edge for Linux.
 You can sync your bookmark, history, and all other browser-specific items and settings across devices.

 How to Enable Sync in Edge for Linux

 You need to tweak a flag to enable it.
 Here’s how.

 Make sure you have Edge installed in your Linux distributions.
 If not, check out our guide to Install Edge in Linux.

 Change the settings to Enable and restart Edge.